CheminDavide/Dynopt/README.md

     * `"SHOT_DETECT_TH" [float]` : shot detection threshold
         - ex.0.25

-* In the DIR section you can also change directories and files paths.
+* Directories and files paths.

 * Debug settings:
     * `"ENC" [boolean]` : do not encode shots, proceed only with computations